troglobit/troglobit.github.io/source/multicast-howto.markdown

 ---

 * It doesn't work? -- Check the TTL.
-* It doesn't work? -- Check the TTL!
-* It doesn't work? -- CHECK THE TTL!
 * Why does the TTL in multicast default to 1? -- Because multicast is classified as broadcast, which inherently is dangerous.
 Without proper limitation, like switches with support for IGMP Snooping, multicast IS broadcast.
-* It doesn't work? -- Check your network, maybe a switch between the sender and the receiver doesn't properly support IGMP Snooping.
+* It doesn't work? -- Check your network topology, maybe a switch between the sender and the receiver doesn't properly support IGMP snooping.
+For virtual/cloud setups, see above for disabling IGMP snooping entirely in the Linux kernel.